psztorc/hyyek-com/index.md

 title: Hyyek
 ---

-Rough Draft
+( Rough Draft )

 Hyyek is a hard fork of Bitcoin Core.
 It allows users to spend to Drivechain scripts.

 Unlike previous hard forks:

 1. It does NOT compete on: development; usage; being listed on an exchange; or the "Bitcoin" name.
 2. It doesn't actually change *any* consensus rules.
 It just resets the difficulty one time (in order to force a second network to appear).
-On *that* new network, Drivechain immediately activates as a soft fork (as it could have done on Core today).
+On *that* new network, Drivechain immediately activates as a soft fork.
 3. It will be announced well in advance.
-4. It has been *designed to compete* (see [GARP](http://www.truthcoin.info/blog/garp/) and [IMEX](http://www.truthcoin.info/blog/imex/)).

 ## FAQ